-1) "I move to approve the conditional use permit for an eating and drinking place at 4951 Halibut Point Road in the Recreation district, subject to the attached conditions of approval.
+1) "I move to approve the conditional use permit for an amusement and entertainment development at 4951 Halibut Point Road in the Recreation district, subject to the attached conditions of approval.
 The property is also known as a portion of Lot 1, U.S. Survey 3670.
 The request is filed by Shee Atika, Inc. The owner of record is the City and Borough of Sitka.